Family Food on the Table

 So without further ado, let's dive in and get cooking.

-You can use milk or heavy cream for the liquid here.
-Even skim milk is fine (that’s what I usually have on hand).
-The richer your milk, the richer your potatoes will be.
+Milk: You can use milk or heavy cream for the liquid here.
+Even skim milk is fine (that's what I usually have on hand).
+Just be aware that the richer your milk, the richer your potatoes will be.

-The cream cheese adds a really great boost of creaminess and helps with the texture.
-If you don’t have any, you could substitute some sour cream or plain Greek yogurt.
-Or skip it and just use additional milk or cooking liquid to get to the desired consistency.
+Cream cheese: The cream cheese adds a really great boost of creaminess and helps with the texture.
+If you don't have any, you could substitute some sour cream or plain Greek yogurt.

 I'm all about making a recipe work for you!

 And of course, everyone has their own ideas about the perfect consistency for mashed potatoes.
-If you like them chunky, just a few mashes will be needed.
+If you like them with more texture, just a few mashes will be needed.
 Just be sure to stir them well to get all the milk, butter and cream cheese added in.

-If you like really creamy mashed potatoes, just mash them a little longer until they get nice and smooth.
+If you like super creamy mashed potatoes, mash them a little longer until they get nice and smooth.

 I use a really simple plastic potato masher (similar to this one).
 If your potatoes are properly cooked through and you add the right amount of liquids and add-ins, the potatoes should be really easy to mash.